Quantum constraint learning for quantum approximate optimization algorithm

-In \autoref{fig:algo_result}(b), we show $\zeta$ for various values of $C^\prime$ and QCL-QAOA depth $p$.
-Each data point is a collection of $50$ instances of QUBO problem solved using QCL-QAOA with the data point and error bars representing mean and variance respectively.
-We control $C^\prime$ by changing the depth of the ansatz ($d$) for the mixer learning PQC\cite{sm}.
-We also mark the \textit{truly random algorithm} (equal superposition of all states) and \textit{random within constraints} algorithm (equal superposition of constrained states) by black and red respectively.
-One can think of \textit{random within constraints} algorithm as the basic metric that a hard constrained search needs to be greater than, as any leakage would most probably have a value smaller than that (although this is not strictly true).
+In \autoref{fig:algo_result}(b), we show $\zeta$ for various values of $l$ and $p$.
+One achieves higher expressivity of the mixer's PQC as $l$ increases, this, in turn, reduces the corresponding optimal cost $C_1(l)$.
+Each data point is a collection of $50$ instances of QUBO problem solved using QCL-QAOA.
+We also mark the \textit{truly random algorithm} (equal superposition of all states) and \textit{random within constraints} algorithm (equal superposition of constrained states) by black and red, respectively.
+One can think of \textit{random within constraints} algorithm as the basic metric that a hard constrained search needs to be greater than, as any leakage would most probably have a value smaller than that.
 Because of the inefficiency to learn the mixer, at $l=1$, we see that the algorithm barely constrains the search space.
-As $p$ is increased, due to the high $C^\prime$ value (hence high quantum leakage), the performance counter intuitively decreases drastically.
-By contrast for $l\in[2,3,4]$, we see that the performance increases as $p$ is increased as one would expect.
-For $l=4$ we see the formation of peak at $p_0=3$, after which the quantum leakage takes over and the performances decreases.
-Overall, we see that QCL-QAOA has restricted the search space, and produces a high quality solution.
+As $p$ is increased, due to the high cost value (hence high quantum leakage), the performance counter intuitively decreases drastically.
+By contrast, for $l\in[2,3,4]$, we see that the performance increases as $p$ is increased as one would expect.
+For $l=4$, we see the formation of a peak at $p_0=3$, after which the quantum leakage takes over, and the performances decreases.
+Overall, we see that QCL-QAOA has restricted the search space and produced a high-quality solution.